Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: Dynamic Serving Paradigm

-Stage 0: This stage reads upstream streaming data first, until the time window is reached.
-Separate cloud functions can be used for the auction and bid data sources, however just for simplicity, both data sources (\texttt{Bid} and \texttt{Auction} sources until the time window is reached, within the same running instance.
-The repartition operator uses a hash of an expression (the join key) and the number of partitions (here, M=4) to map N input partitions to M output partitions.
-The data to be distributed in such a way that the same values of the keys end up in the same partition or payload. \flock invokes the next function 4 times to deliver these payloads to the subsequent query stage.
+\textbf{Stage 0}: This stage reads upstream streaming data from the \texttt{Bid} and \texttt{Auction} sources until the time window is reached, within the same running instance for simplicity.
+The repartition operator uses a hash of the join key to map N input partitions to M=4 output partitions, distributing data such that records with the same key value reside in the same partition or payload. \flock invokes the next function 4 times to deliver these payloads to the subsequent query stage.

-Stage 1: Lambda starts four instances, one for each payload to process.
-Each input payload has a distinct \texttt{SEQ\_NUM} ranging from 1 to 4.
-The function then performed a local hash aggregation and repartitioned the partitions into two output payloads (green and blue boxes) after the hash join.
-The output payload inherits the input payload's \texttt{SEQ\_NUM}.
-Based on the payload position, shuffle ids are assigned in increments of one.
-Each function uses the same deterministic seed to generate the same hash key, then does a single lookup to establish a starting point in the hash ring, then picks each next function counterclockwise for each payload and calls it in parallel.
+\textbf{Stage 1}: Lambda spawns four instances, one per input payload with distinct \texttt{SEQ\_NUM} values from 1 to 4.
+Each instance performs local hash aggregation, repartitioning into two output payloads (green and blue) after the hash join.
+Output payloads inherit the input \texttt{SEQ\_NUM}.
+Shuffle IDs increment across output payloads.
+Using a deterministic seed, each function performs consistent hashing to map payloads counterclockwise to the next functions in parallel.

-Stage 2: The current function, unlike stage 1, collects multiple input payloads in the global arena (see Section~\ref{subsubsec:arena}).
-Shuffle ids are allocated in the same way in the current function's output payloads.
-The input's shuffle id, on the other hand, must be set to the output's \texttt{SEQ\_NUM} so that the next function name can determine whether or not payloads are duplicates that can be aggregated by the same aggregate job.
+\textbf{Stage 2}: Unlike Stage 1, the current function collects multiple input payloads in the global arena (Section~\ref{subsubsec:arena}).
+Output shuffle IDs follow the same allocation, while input shuffle IDs are set to the output \texttt{SEQ\_NUM} to detect duplicate payloads for the same aggregate job at the next stage.

-Stage 3: The third stage produces output partitions, and its next function is a data sink action that delivers the result to downstream services in the current function.
+\textbf{Stage 3}: This stage produces output partitions, with the next function delivering results to downstream services.